mvsjober/puhti-ml/README.md

 Installation is currently based on the miniconda3 distribution, installed in `/appl/soft/ai/miniconda3`.
 Users need not concern themselves with conda, software is taken into use with the normal module system.

 In general we have one conda environment per Lmod module.
-Conda enviroments are supposed to be complete environments on their own and cannot be used in a hierarchical fashion, hence modules like `pytorch` do not depend on `python-data` (which has the basic ML stuff), but is instead created by first cloning `python-data` and then adding stuff to that.
-At that point the basic ML stuff is copied to `pytorch`, and later additions to `python-data` will not automatically come to `pytorch`.
-Instead of copying conda will actually hardlink most files, so this does not cause a huge explosion in actual files size.
+Conda enviroments are supposed to be complete environments on their own and cannot be used in a hierarchical fashion, hence modules like `pytorch` do not depend on `python-data` (which has the basic ML stuff).
+However, at least in theory conda should be able to symlink common files.

 Conda environments cannot have "/" in their name so conda environment `pytorch-1.1.0` corresponds to the Lmod module `pytorch/1.1.0`.